cjb5790/aspnetcore-workshop/exercise-4/vinyl-crate-data-project.md

 # Create "VinylCrate.Data" and add project reference to "VinylCrate.Web"

 In this exercise we will be creating our Data layer, and adding a reference to it inside of our Web layer.
-This is a basic N-Tier architecure; you can read more on that [here](https://msdn.microsoft.com/en-us/library/bb384398.aspx) later.
+This is a basic N-Tier architecture; you can read more on that [here](https://msdn.microsoft.com/en-us/library/bb384398.aspx) later.

 In your Command/Terminal window, change directory, or `cd` to the root level of your project.
 Then, we will run `yo aspnet` again, but this time selecting `Class Library`.